afkirmohamed11/Airflow_ETL/README.md

 2- Execute the postgresqlconnect.py script to create and initialize the Data Warehouse schema and table in PostgreSQL.

-3- Finally, run the DAG (Directed Acyclic Graph) script to automate the ETL job using Airflow.
+3- Finally, compose up the yaml file so that you can run the DAG (Directed Acyclic Graph) script to automate the ETL job using Airflow.
 This DAG script will contain the tasks for extracting data from the MySQL staging database, transforming it if necessary, and loading it into the PostgreSQL Data Warehouse.
 The DAG will be scheduled to run at the desired intervals every 2 minutes.

 ## You will need to:
 #### create a log directory in the project folder for the dag logs